slingamn/ircv3-specifications/extensions/pre-away.md

 ## Implementation
 This specification introduces a new informational capability, `draft/pre-away`.
 Clients MAY request this capability; servers implementing this specification MUST acknowledge it if it is requested.

 Servers implementing this specification MUST accept the `AWAY` command before connection registration has completed, whether or not the `draft/pre-away` capability has been negotiated.
+The `AWAY` command has its normal semantics in this context, except servers SHOULD treat the form:

+    AWAY *

-The `AWAY` command has its normal semantics in this context, except servers SHOULD treat `AWAY *` (i.e. an `AWAY` message consisting of the single character `*`) as indicating that the user is not present for an unspecified reason.
+i.e. an `AWAY` message consisting of the single character `*`, as indicating that the user is not present for an unspecified reason.

 In its conventional form: